DarkInvader-ux/Unity-API-Dashboard/README.md

 4. Enter Play Mode → interact with the dashboard & gameplay while real data streams in.

 ---

-## Example Use Case
-- Integrating live **financial/crypto/game event feeds** into a Unity dashboard.
-- Demonstrating **data pipelines in game engines** for AR/VR or visualization projects.
-- Teaching ETL + software architecture patterns in Unity context.

 ---

 ## Roadmap